 Important Shifts in Technology

 Technology has had a huge impact on the way marketers buy media, as well as the ways they produce it.
-While the latter is important, for the sake of this article, let’s focus on the how recent technology shifts are impacting media buys.
+While the latter is important, for the sake of this article, let’s focus on how recent technology shifts are impacting media buys.
 Here are five technologies you should be aware of:

 Data Management Platforms (DMPs)